 We will be using Factory IO to test the program.
 This communicates Modbus TCP Client (Master) to our BRX Series PLC (Modbus TCP Server (Slave)).

 We will now add the inputs and outputs to our program for communication to our scene in Factory IO.
-The output coils from Factory IO will set the actual input addresses in our PLC.
+The output coils from Factory IO will set the actual input addresses in our PLC example program.
+This will demonstrate how we can set the actual PLC inputs.
 See the following post on Understanding the PLC Program Scan.
-This will demonstrate how we can set the actual PLC inputs.

-The first step in testing out the program is to ensure that the inputs and outputs of the PLC are wired correctly.
-We would usually turn each input on manually and see the corresponding input of the PLC turn on.
+The first step in testing the program is ensuring that the PLC’s inputs and outputs are wired correctly.
+We would usually turn each input on manually and see the corresponding input of the PLC turn-on.
 The same applies to the output devices.
-We would turn on each of the outputs to determine if they have been wired correctly.
+We will turn on each of the outputs to determine if they have been wired correctly.

-If everything is working then we will start running our program in automatic mode.
+If everything is working, we will start running our program automatically.

 Fine adjustments may be required for the output bits of the sequencers.
-In out example we are using the following bits within each of the sequencer instructions.
+In our example, we use the following bits within each sequencer instruction.
+(Shift Registers)

 Test the program for things that can go wrong.
 Unplug a sensor or remove a box after the sensor has seen it.
-The program should be able to react.
+The PLC example program should be able to react.